-To save time and avoid mistakes these writers require the services of an excellent proofreader and this is an excellent opportunity for you to find the best proofreading work from home jobs that you can earn a great income from.
+To save time and avoid mistakes these writers require the services of an excellent proofreader and this is the perfect opportunity for you to find the best proofreading work from home jobs that you can earn a great income from.

 This post may contain affiliate links.
 For more information read full disclosure.

-Before we get into the nuts of bolts of what companies are looking for newbie or experienced proofreaders let’s first take a look at what proofreading is all about.
+Before we get into the nuts of bolts of what companies are looking for whether you’re a newbie or an experienced proofreader, let’s first take a look at what proofreading is all about.